 The growing concerns of the international community resulted in a demand for international criminal prosecution before an international criminal tribunal for to international peace and security.
-The aim of this course is to analyze the differences in the jurisdiction of the International Criminal Court and the jurisdictions of the International Criminal Tribunal for Rwanda.
+The aim of this course is to analyze the differences in the jurisdiction of the International Criminal Court and the jurisdictions of the International Criminal Tribunal for former Yugoslavia and the International Criminal Tribunal for Rwanda.
 A comprehensive analysis of all provisions and jurisprudence developed by the various tribunals will be discussed.
 Importance will be placed on the nature of the differing relations that exist between the ICC, ICTY and ICTR with national criminal courts.